Paramount, Moore, Neptune theaters and Seattle Arts & Lectures to require proof of vaccination for entry

 STG is making exceptions to the vaccination rule for children under 12 and people with a medical condition or closely held religious belief that prevents vaccination.
 Those guests must provide proof of a negative COVID-19 PCR test taken within 72 hours of the performance start time, or a negative COVID-19 antigen test taken within 24 hours of the performance start time.

-The decision on the new policies were made based on information about the delta variant and feedback from patrons and artists, said STG Executive Director Josh LaBelle.
+The decision on the new policies was made based on information about the delta variant and feedback from patrons and artists, said STG Executive Director Josh LaBelle.

 LaBelle said that several artists have made requests for proof of vaccination or negative COVID-19 tests for anyone in the building for their performances.